-- 1. In cases where the Commission has reason to believe that a school is not or may not be in compliance with one or more accreditation standards or other requirements, the Commission may, at its discretion, issue a Warning to the school. - 2.
-A Warning may be initiated by the Commission or by the Executive Committee in accordance with Section 1.09.a, AACSC Bylaws, Standards of Accreditation. - 3.
-A Warning will be issued upon any of the following: - i.
-The suspension, withdrawal/revocation, or involuntary termination of a school's accreditation from another accrediting body; - ii.
-The suspension, withdrawal/revocation, or involuntary termination of a school's or its license or authority to operate from a state oversight agency; or - iii.
-The filing for bankruptcy or receivership. - 4.
-When the Commission issues a Warning, the Warning will be in writing and will: - a.
-State fully the reasons why the Commission issued the Warning; - b.
-Identify the standard and/or other accreditation requirement with which the school may not be in compliance; - c.
-Explain the reasons and recite the evidence indicating that the school may not be in compliance with accreditation requirements; and - d.
-Advise the school of its obligations operating under the Warning and the deadline for response. - 5.
-Upon expiration of the time limits for submission of the response to the Warning or any progress report or additional requirements placed on a school in relation to the Warning, a decision will be made on the school's compliance with the accreditation standard or requirement noted in the order.
-The Commission may: - a.
-Remove the Warning if the school's response gives evidence that such removal is warranted or if the response shows that the school complies with accreditation standards and requirements; - b.
+- In cases where the Commission has concerns regarding a school's compliance with one or more accreditation standards or other requirements, the Commission may issue a Warning to the school.
+At its discretion, the Commission may place a school on Warning without first taking any other action listed in these Rules. - 2.
+A Warning will be issued upon any of the following: - a.
+The suspension, withdrawal/revocation, or involuntary termination of a school's accreditation from another accrediting body; - b.
+The suspension or the withdrawal, revocation, or involuntary termination of a school's license or authority to operate from a state oversight agency that is subject to appeal; or - c.
+The filing for bankruptcy or receivership; or - d.
+A delinquency in the submission of a required response, notification, directive, report, fee, etc. in accordance with established deadlines and policies. - 3.
+The Warning will be in writing and will: - a.
+State the reasons why the Commission issued the Warning; - b.
+Identify the standard(s) and/or accreditation requirement(s) at issue; and - c.
+Advise the school of its obligations operating under the Warning and the deadline for response. - 4.
+Upon review of the school's response to the Warning or any progress report or additional requirements placed on a school in relation to the Warning, the Commission may: - a.
+Remove the Warning if the school's response gives evidence that such removal is warranted; - b.
 Continue the Warning; - c.
 Take any other action set forth under Section VII, Rules of Process and Procedure, Standards of Accreditation; or - d.
-In certain limited circumstances, delegate the authority to vacate a Warning to the Executive Director of ACCSC when established conditions have been met by the school. - 6.
-The Commission may require a school to submit Commission-directed reports and receive on-site evaluation teams in conjunction with a Warning.
-Failure to demonstrate compliance with accrediting standards or other accrediting requirements by the end of the Warning period may result in the withdrawal of the school's accreditation. - 7.
-Within a timeframe set forth in the Warning notification, the Commission may require the school to:
+In certain limited circumstances, delegate the authority to vacate a Warning to the Executive Director of ACCSC when established conditions have been met by the school.